 New Instrument Drop-off Locations

-We try to make it as convenient as possible for people to donate their "lovingly used" musical instruments toMusic4Life.Besides our vendor/partners and school district headquarters, we are now in the process of identifying other convenient locations, such as the office of the Kent Chamber of Commerce.
+We try to make it as convenient as possible for people to donate their "lovingly used" musical instruments toMusic4Life.Besides our vendors and school district headquarters, we are now in the process of identifying other convenient locations, such as the office of the Kent Chamber of Commerce.

 A new poster promoting drop-off points in the community is now available.
 It's intended for display in store windows, such as businesses, chambers of commerce, non-profit organizations and others willing to accept instrument donations.
 This example can be changed to fit your community's needs.

 The Music4Life booster club supporting Highline Public Schools continues as our largest and (arguably) most successful public school district-based Program.
 Ably led by Interim President Catherine Carbone Rogers, other members of the Highline Music4Life Booster Club include (by last-name alpha) Jordan Beckman, Paul Casperson, Claudia Dickinson, Bud Jackson, Dan Johnson, Dave Peterson and Mark Ward.
 Special mention is reserved for Steve Swank, who served as president during this booster club's first ten years.
 MANY THANKS to all our Highline booster club friends!